In Person Info Session Saturday February 21, 2026 11:00am-1:00pm

 EXPLORER

 Born and raised in Chicago, Kathy transplanted to Colorado in the 70s.
 She has worked in corporate training, affordable multi-family and senior housing, and ran a volunteer time bank.
 "I've lived a few other places in and outside the country but I keep coming back to Colorado!"
 Kathy is happiest when she's involved in community building, supporting the arts, and playing with her two grandsons.
-Kathy, Pam and Joni are friends who look forward to having their own "Golden Girls" corner of the village!
+Kathy and Anita are friends and along with another gal pal, Joni they look forward to having their own "Golden Girls" corner of the village!

 Can't you see yourself here?